-With the exception of a large part of Dubai, the UAE is mostly conservative with regard to social and public behavior, dressing and customs.
-Divorce is legal in the UAE although same-sex relationships, cohabiting or sex before marriage, pregnancy outside marriage and indecent public behavior are all illegal.
+With the exception of a large part of Dubai, the UAE is mostly conservative with regard to social and public behaviour, dressing and customs.
+Divorce is legal in the UAE although same-sex relationships, cohabiting or sex before marriage, pregnancy outside marriage and indecent public behaviour are all illegal.

 Crime and Safety in the UAE

 One department where the country scores highly are safety measures.
 It is the 31st country on the list of the world’s safest nations.
 Crime rates are really low and mostly cover petty offences like street harassment or pick-pocketing.